| Table

 the Republican ticket of Abraham Lincoln and Hannibal Hamlin, and the

 Southern Democratic ticket of John C. Breckinridge and Joseph Lane.
+As expected,

 the Telegraph championed the Lincoln-Hamlin ticket and editor